-Limiting long-term illness
+4. Limiting long-term illness

-A limiting long-term illness question has been included in the census since 1991 with data from this question historically being used by the Department for Health in their formula for funding local health services.
+An LLTI question has been included in the census since 1991 with data from this question historically being used by the Department for Health in their formula for funding local health services.
 The information has also been used to allocate health resources within local jurisdictions and for policy development and monitoring, in relation to the assessment of progress towards better population health, the reduction of health inequalities, and improving access to services (ONS, 2010).
-Academic research using census LLTI data has included work by Barnett et al., (2001), Boyle, Gatrell & Duke-Williams (1999) and Spencer, Blackburn & Read (2010).
+Academic research using census LLTI data has included work by Barnett et al. (2001), Boyle et al. (1999) and Spencer et al. (2010).